 As soon as an ExpectedEquipment object, which is representing an SFP, has been instantiated, the device shall automatically instantiate, LTP(WireInterface) and LTP(PureEthernetStructure).

-As soon as an ExpectedEquipment object, which is representing an Ethernet Switch with four internal interfaces, has been instantiated, the device shall automatically instantiate four LTP(EthernetContainer) and four LTP(MacInterface).
+As soon as an ExpectedEquipment object, which is representing an Ethernet Switch with four internal interfaces, has been instantiated, the device shall automatically instantiate four LTP(EthernetContainer),four LTP(MacInterface) and four LTP(VlanInterface) (only in case the device supports VLAN bridging).
 If there would be fixed RJ45 connectors or already plugged SFPs, which are making these interfaces available at the front of that Ethernet Switch board, corresponding Equipment, Connector, LTP(WireInterface) and LTP(PureEthernetStructure) objects would have to be instantiated, too.

 The LogicalTerminationPoint::_equipment : Equipment[1..*] attribute shall be automatically configured with the UUID of the Equipment object, which is determining the characteristics of the LogicalTerminationPoint object.